wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 You see.
 Project management is against human nature even from the start.
 I have to conquer my fear to invite people.
 I could not expect people coming naturally.

-After we had a project team!
-I had to assign tasks.
+After we had a project team, I had to assign tasks.
 As the project manage, my role is to motivate people to do things for me.
 Do you think this is with human nature or against human nature?